briand619/FiveLetterWordGuess/README.md

 - Records stats regarding number of wins vs losses, current win streak, and guesses taken to find the correct word.

-Feel free to clone/fork modify this repo to your heart's content!
+Feel free to clone/fork and modify this repo to your heart's content!